buckferbwild/ModernWordPressWebsite/README.md

 namespace App/Controller/Pages;

 class Home_Controller extends Controller {

     public function index() {
         $this->render('pages.home');
     }

 }
 ```

 That's all we need to get started!
+MWW follows the Convention-over-Configuration (CoC) philosophy, so you can also do this: `Route::add( 'is_front_page', Home_Controller::class );`.
+If you pass just a class name to a Route, it will try to call `index()` on it by default.

 Of course that modern applications uses a lot of dynamic data, not only static views.
 Here's how we can show Posts on the Home page: